-All applications must be submitted by the deadline, February 13, 2023, by 12:00 PM PST.
+All applications must be submitted by the deadline, May 30, 2025, by 12:00:00 PM PDT.
 There are no exceptions or extensions of this deadline.
 Any technology challenges or inability of an applicant to submit an application by the deadline for any reason shall not be grounds for an extension of the deadline.
 Applicants are encouraged to submit their application before the deadline in the event technical assistance is required.

-For help applying, please send an email to sbtaep@gobiz.ca.gov and copy Jean Coleman, Program Manager, at jean.coleman@gobiz.ca.gov with the subject line: Technical Assistance Special Project Grant Online Help.
+For help applying, please send an email to sbtaep@gobiz.ca.gov and cassie.fortes@gobiz.ca.gov with the subject line: Technical Assistance Special Project Grant Online Help.